-To be successfully transmitted back to the client, headers must be set before the response is committed.
-Headers set after the response is committed will be ignored by the servlet container.
+To be successfully transmitted back to the client, headers (not trailers) must be set before the response is committed.
+Headers (not trailers) set after the response is committed will be ignored by the servlet container.
+If HTTP trailers, as specified in RFC 7230, are to be sent in the response, they must be provided using the setTrailers() method on HttpServletResponse.
+This method must have been called before the last chunk in the chunked response has been written.